BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 Most applications allow users to share a token via Bluetooth.
 However, more comprehensive Bluetooth sending and receiving functionalities have not yet been fully developed.
 As a result, when a user attempts to share an ecash token via Bluetooth, the most common outcome is that the receiving device does not know how to handle it.

 #### QR codes:
-Ecash can also be received by scanning a QR code that contains an embedded token.
+Unlike base chain and Lightning Network QR codes, which only provide directions for where to send Bitcoin, ecash tokens can be embedded within a QR code itself.
+This means that a user can claim the ecash token by simply scanning the QR code.
 This method is particularly useful for in-person transactions or quick transfers.
 QR redemption also enables physical bearer assets like paper notes or coins.